pingswept/me30-website/content/logistics/exercises.md

 https://tufts.qualtrics.com/jfe/form/SV_086kK9vBZbSdqqG

-This H-bridge circuit has four inputs, shown at locations 1, 2, 3, and 4.
-Each input turns a transistor on or off.
+**This H-bridge circuit has four inputs, shown at locations 1, 2, 3, and 4.
+Each input turns a transistor on or off.**

 ![H-bridge inputs not set](/img/Hbridgeplain.jpeg)

-1. What should be the state of each input to turn the motor ON?
-It doesn't matter what direction it spins.
+*Question #1: What should be the state of each input to turn the motor ON?
+It doesn't matter what direction it spins.*

 {{< expand "See the answer" "..." >}}
 To spin the motor in one direction, put corners 1 and 3 at 3.3 V while corners 2 and 4 are at ground (0 V).
 To reverse directions, do the opposite - put corners 2 and 4 at 3.3 V while corners 1 and 3 are at ground.
 The upper corners turn "on" when their BJT transistors are set to 3.3 V because when the BJT is "on" and current can flow across it, the gate (G) of the P-channel MOSFET has a direct connection to ground.
 When the gate (G) of a P-channel is at a lower voltage than its source (S), it turns "on" and allows current to flow across the source-drain pathway.
 If the diagonal bottom N-channel MOSFET is also allowing current to flow, then the circuit now has a pathway for current to flow from 12 V, across the motor, and to ground.
 {{< /expand >}}

-2. What should be the state of each input to turn the motor OFF?
+*Question #2: What should be the state of each input to turn the motor OFF?*

 {{< expand "See the answer" "..." >}}
 The top corners (1 and 4) need to both be set to ground to block current flow to the motor.
 But it's a good idea to set everything to ground when you want the motor to be off.
 {{< /expand >}}

-3. If all four switches were connected to 3.3 V (as shown below), what would happen and why?
+*Question #3: If all four switches were connected to 3.3 V (as shown below), what would happen and why?*

 ![H-bridge inputs all at 3.3 V](/img/Hbridge_all3v.jpeg)